So you’re curious to know more about small business CRM, Let’s say you’ve gotten your business off the ground and you’re actually doing quite well.

 Price was another big determining factor at 14 percent.
 Next, there’s company reputation (nine percent), support features (eight percent), implementation training (another eight percent), software popularity (six percent), and the recommendations and reviews of other users (six percent).

-There’s no doubt that, for CRM software to sell, it must accommodate all these concerns.
+There’s no doubt that, for CRM solution to sell, it must accommodate all these concerns.
 That means if you thought this software was too hard to use in the past, it’s worth trying again.

 Tips for Choosing the Right CRM Software